Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Not just a little bit, Miku seemed to be steeped fairly deep in her fetish.

-「Mu, haa~.
+「Mu, haa-.
 So this is… the smell of a boy’s dick… Suu, haa, suu, haa.
-Nghh~~~… Smelling such a thick male scent, I might end up getting addicted to it.」
+Nghh---… Smelling such a thick male scent, I might end up getting addicted to it.」

 「T, that’s… good for you, I guess.」